Class ProcessSystem

 Finds the process bottleneck with detailed constraint information.

 This method extends getBottleneck() by returning detailed information about which specific constraint is limiting the bottleneck equipment.
-Only works for equipment that implements CapacityConstrainedEquipment.
+Uses the universal constraint API on ProcessEquipmentInterface so ALL equipment types are checked, not just those implementing CapacityConstrainedEquipment.

 For simple bottleneck detection without constraint details, use getBottleneck().